Larki Punjaban: Plot

-During these troubled times, there were a select few who did not give in to the acts of barbarism.
+During these troubled times, a select few did not give in to the acts of barbarism.

 One such person was a young Muslim man who refused to participate in the fires of hate and destruction burning around him.
-During the hostilities, he found a young Sikh girl who had been separated from her family.
+During the hostilities, he found a young Sikh girl separated from her family.
 Risking the anger of the mobs, he brought her home and offered her sanctuary.
-As the fires of hate began to burn out, families began to come to terms with their loss of the loved ones on both sides.
+As the fires of hate began to burn out, families came to terms with losing loved ones on both sides.
 Those who could not be found were presumed dead.
-The young girl was touched by the way the boy had protected her against the ruthless mobs, risking his own life.
-Eventually they fell in love.
+The young girl was touched by how the boy protected her against the ruthless mobs, risking his own life.
+Eventually, they fell in love.
 She converted to Islam and they married.

 Years later, this girl becomes a dying grandmother herself and her last wish is to meet her family, back in India.
-Having made some enquires, she discovered that her family had migrated to Chandigarh, India.
+After enquiring, she discovered that her family had migrated to Chandigarh, India.